How to Test for Leaky Gut (& Why It Might Not Be Worth It)

 Hardly at all.
 A key issue with antibody testing for leaky gut is cross-reactivity.
 This is when antibodies react to multiple substances (antigens), not just the gut barrier proteins and LPS related to gut permeability.
 As a result, antibody tests can produce unreliable results.

-Lactulose-to-mannitol ratio tests involve swallowing the sugar molecules lactulose and mannitol after an overnight fast.
-Urine samples are then collected over the next 5–6 hours and a lab measures the lactulose and mannitol in these samples.
+Lactulose–mannitol ratio tests, also called dual sugar tests, involve swallowing the sugar molecules lactulose and mannitol after an overnight fast.
+Urine samples are then collected over the next 5–6 hours, and a lab measures the lactulose and mannitol in these samples.

 Mannitol is a small molecule that passes easily through the wall of the intestines into the bloodstream and eventually shows up in the urine.
 Lactulose is a larger molecule that a healthy gut should absorb only a little, which means it should stay inside the gut and not appear in the urine.

-If high levels of lactulose appear in the urine compared to mannitol, it suggests a leaky gut.
-In other words, bigger-than-normal gaps in the intestinal barrier have allowed larger molecules to pass into the bloodstream and exit through the urine.
+If more lactulose than mannitol appears in the urine, it suggests a leaky gut.
+In other words, bigger-than-normal gaps in the intestinal barrier have allowed too many of the larger lactulose molecules to pass into the bloodstream and exit through the urine.

 Fairly useful.
-A meta-analysis (high-quality study of studies) found that lactulose-mannitol ratio tests can distinguish people with gut conditions like celiac disease or inflammatory bowel disease from healthy individuals.
-Higher lactulose-to-mannitol ratios (a sign of leaky gut) also went hand-in-hand with higher disease activity 17.
+A meta-analysis (high-quality study of studies) found that lactulose–mannitol ratio tests distinguished people with gut conditions like celiac disease or inflammatory bowel disease from healthy individuals 20.
+Higher lactulose–mannitol ratios (a sign of leaky gut) also went hand-in-hand with higher disease activity.

-On the flip side, lactulose-mannitol ratio results tend to improve (urine lactulose levels go down) after treatments that heal a leaky gut 18 19 20.
+Lactulose–mannitol ratio results tend to improve (urine lactulose levels go down) after treatments that help heal a leaky gut 21 22 23.

-Despite these challenges, a lactulose-to-mannitol ratio test may be valuable if interpreted in the context of your symptoms by a knowledgeable doctor who knows your health history.
+Despite these challenges, a lactulose-to-mannitol ratio test may be valuable if interpreted in the context of your symptoms by a knowledgeable healthcare provider who knows your health history.

 Why I Rarely Use Leaky Gut Tests as a Clinician